 The fragments are thousands of years old, dug out a of 30-foot deep trash mound in what was once the city of Oxyrhynchus, Egypt.
-Oxyrhynchus turned out to be a great location for a stash of papyrus to ride out the centuries -- it doesn't get a lot of rain, and the dry desert sands kept the ancient writings from dissolving into oblivion.

 The traditional classical world leaves us no actual books: the great Library of Alexandria, the twenty-eight public libraries of imperial Rome have disappeared without trace.
 We are left with copies of copies, chance survivals through the Empire and Middle Ages.
 We have ideas of what’s missing, but these losses seemed final. -- P.J.
 Parsons, "Waste Paper City"

+Want to give it a try?
 Take a few minutes to spin through the interactive tutorial, then dive in and start matching up characters.
 The work you do will automatically get saved, and passed on to scholars who'll carefully check everything and start trying to identify and translate the texts.